RustyJoeM/openscad-carousel/README.md

 See [carousel/bom.scad](carousel/bom.scad) file for details on how many pieces and which modules need to be printed.

+Don't forget to raise `$fn` variable (line at the beginning of the bom script) before generating any model parts - for smoother rounded surfaces, columns, etc. Your ideal number may vary - higher number may cause OpenSCAD to take longer to generate a model.

 # Mounting example

 See [mounting-example.scad](mounting-example.scad) file for a simple example on how to easily attach own module/object into carousel for testing/visualization purposes.